charlax/professional-programming/training/front-end/01-modern-javascript.md

 - Avoid using `static` methods, use plain functions instead.
 - Avoid using more than one level of inheritance.
 - Avoid using getter and setters (`get` and `set`).
-- Avoid using classes altogether.
+- Avoid using classes if you can.

 ## Template literals